Military history of the Netherlands during World War II: Fighting on

 Though the Netherlands was occupied, by no means was all lost.
 The colonies (most notably the Dutch East Indies) were still free, and Queen Wilhelmina and the Dutch government had left the Netherlands for London.

-The Royal Netherlands Navy had managed to get most of its ships to England (one, the light cruiser Jacob van Heemskerk was towed since its construction was incomplete).
+The Royal Netherlands Navy, which had not capitulated as such, had managed to get most of its ships to England (one, the light cruiser Jacob van Heemskerk was towed since its construction was incomplete).
 Also, the Netherlands had a large merchant marine, which would contribute greatly to the Allied war effort during the rest of the war.

 A few Dutch pilots also had escaped and joined the RAF to fight in the Battle of Britain.
 In July 1940, two all-Dutch squadrons were formed with personnel and Fokker seaplanes from the Dutch naval air force: 320 Squadron and 321 Squadron (which afterwards moved to Ceylon).
 The Royal Netherlands Military Flying School was re-established at Hawkins Field, Jackson, Mississippi.
 In 1943, an all-Dutch fighter squadron was formed in the UK, 322 Squadron.

 In 1942, an all-Dutch brigade was formed, the Princess Irene Brigade.
 This brigade would go on to participate in Operation Overlord in 1944.

 Inside the Netherlands, both passive and active resistance was widespread throughout the country, with the first Dutch Resistance organisation, the Communist Party of the Netherlands, holding their first meeting the day after the Dutch capitulation.

 The Allied Special Forces also recruited and trained a number of Dutch officers for Operation Jedburgh teams and for the Anglo Dutch Country Section of Force 136.